 Who Should Attend?

-- School-level union representatives, families, community partners, principals, teachers, paraprofessionals, student leaders, members of school improvement teams, and individuals with day-to-day responsibility for supporting and/or implementing school-level redesign.
+- School-level union representatives, parent leaders, principals, teachers, paraprofessionals, student leaders, members of school improvement teams, and staff responsible for day-to-day implementation of school-level redesign;

-- District personnel responsible for facilitating transformation in multiple schools that have been jointly identified by the district, union and community partners.
+- District personnel responsible for facilitating transformation in schools as identified by the district, union and community partners;

 - Union leadership or staff assigned to support redesign at the school and district levels;